1382 Dover Straits earthquake: Earthquake

 The epicentral location has also been estimated from the distribution of felt intensities.
 A location in the middle of the Dover Straits, somewhat to the north-east of the similar 1580 Dover Straits earthquake is preferred.

-There were significant aftershocks on 23 May and on 24 May, the latter being the strongest recorded.
+There were significant aftershocks on 23 and 24 May, the latter being the strongest recorded.
 The 24 May aftershock was also described as a "waterquake" affecting anchored ships.

 Damage

 In England, the most severe damage was recorded in Canterbury, particularly to St Augustine's Abbey and Canterbury Cathedral, where the bell-tower was destroyed.
 The manor house and church at Hollingbourne, Kent were also badly damaged.
 This has been used to estimate intensity in the range VII–VIII.
 In London there was damage to St Paul's Cathedral and Westminster Abbey with an estimated intensity of VI–VII.

 In the Low Countries damage was reported in Ypres, Bruges, Liège and Ghent.

 There is no known record of any casualties associated with this event.